The Best Places to Travel in April

 As Virginia’s coolest up-and-coming city, Richmond has a lot to offer, including a booming craft beer and cocktail scene, charming boutique hotels, and offbeat art galleries.
-April marks the debut of VCU’s $41 million Institute of Contemporary Art, which has 41,000 square feet of space for films, performances, and rotating art exhibits.
-For happy hour, there’s Little Nickel, a retro-chic tiki bar that opened in January, and Jasper, a new Carytown cocktail lounge helmed by two of Richmond’s best bartenders.
+VCU’s $41 million Institute of Contemporary Art features 41,000 square feet of space for films, performances, and rotating art exhibits.
+For happy hour, there’s Little Nickel, a retro-chic tiki bar, and Jasper, a Carytown cocktail lounge helmed by two of Richmond’s best bartenders.
 Order the Expat Willy, a concoction of Scotch, orgeat, coconut, Jerry Thomas bitters, and absinthe.
 At the end of the day, bed down at the Quirk Hotel, a funky stay with modern art installations, a design-forward restaurant, and a killer rooftop bar overlooking downtown.

 During Bali’s dry season, it’s prime time to hit the beach—as long as you don’t mind the crowds.
-Drop your bags at COMO Uma Canggu, the brand’s third and newest Bali address just northwest of Seminyak.
+Drop your bags at COMO Uma Canggu, just northwest of Seminyak.
 It has everything you’d want in a Bali escape, from a swanky beach club and surf camp to a yoga retreat and Shambhala spa sanctuary.
 If you don’t mind the splurge, book the duplex penthouse with its own 33-foot rooftop pool and personal butler.
 For those who prefer jungle tree houses over oceanfront villas, Capella Ubud is right up your alley.
-This new tented camp hugs the Wos River, in the heart of Ubud’s rainforests and rice paddy fields.
+This tented camp hugs the Wos River, in the heart of Ubud’s rainforests and rice paddy fields.
 Designed by Bangkok-based architect Bill Bensley, each of the lush pavilions comes with a private saltwater plunge pool and eclectic interiors done up with hand-carved furniture, vintage maps, and plaid throws.
 Don’t miss the personal itineraries, including a market tour with a Balinese chef, sacred temple rituals, visits to the Ubud Monkey Forest, plus a helicopter ride to a secluded beach for a gourmet picnic.